Surya Sen Colony, Block B, Siliguri

 • Enable for discussion, debate and discourse for better understanding of the Political Ideologies and helps them for nation building process.

-• Students are able to evaluate foreign policy towards neighbouring countries.
+• Students are able to evaluate India’s foreign policy towards neighboring countries.

-• Able to evaluate India’s policy towards small South Asia Neighbours.
+• Able to evaluate and understand the major issues with the neighboring countries and further to understand India’s policy towards small South Asia Neighbours.

-• Understand the significance of grass root democracy and good governance.
+• Understand the significance of grass root democracy and the concept of good governance in the eyes of democratic decentralization.

 • Mobilize and empower responsible dynamics through local self government.